-- An event profile also defines what in CP is controlled by RACF - e.g. CP commands such as LINK, diagnoses, and some others - An AUDITOR can only change the audit controls - A SPECIAL user cannot change audit controls - The SPECIAL user creates the profile and creates the CP controls - Gives ALTER permission for the profile to the auditor - The auditor creates the audit controls. - Event profiles can have any name - More than one can exist - Only one can be active for the system - It must be "refreshed" if it is changed
+- An event profile also defines RACF control of CP events - e.g. CP commands such as LINK, diagnoses, and others - An AUDITOR can only change the audit controls - A SPECIAL user cannot change audit controls - The SPECIAL user creates the profile and creates the CP controls - Gives ALTER permission for the profile to the auditor - The auditor creates the audit controls. - Event profiles can have any name - More than one can exist - Only one can be active for the system - It must be "refreshed" if it is changed